DrAdrianDC/Portfolio-for-Data-Science/Project-5- Image Classification/README.md

  This project demonstrates how to leverage Transfer Learning to build robust image classification models using pre-trained deep learning architectures

+Transfer learning for image classification is a technique where a model that has already been trained on a large dataset (such as ImageNet, which contains millions of images of various objects) is used as the starting point for a new, related task.
+The idea is that the pre-trained model has already learned useful features, such as edges, shapes, and textures, which can be helpful for recognizing different kinds of images.
+Instead of training a new model from scratch, which requires a lot of data and computational power, you can take advantage of the knowledge already captured by the pre-trained model.

+In practice, you take the pre-trained model and freeze its early layers, which capture generic features that are useful across many different tasks.
+Then, you add a few new layers on top of the model to tailor it to your specific task.
+For instance, if you want to classify images of different types of flowers, you add layers that will learn the specific characteristics of those flowers.
+You then train these new layers, and possibly some of the later layers of the pre-trained model, using your own dataset.
+This process, known as fine-tuning, adjusts the model to recognize the new categories, making it highly efficient and effective even with a limited amount of new data.

 #### Overview